joeaortiz/lsst_gw_strategy/README.md

-This project investigates how to amend the proposed search strategy for LSST, such that we minimise disruption and maximise efficiency of detecting optical transients from gravitational wave events following a LIGO trigger.
+This project investigates how to amend the default LSST survey using a follow-up strategy in order to improve the detectibility of optical counterparts of gravtiation wave evetns.

+This work was done in collaboration with the LSST Dark Energy Survey Collaboration.